 Small amount of urine while voiding despite feeling of urgency

-The symptoms of a UTI may resemble other conditions or medical problems.
+The symptoms of a UTI may look like other conditions or medical problems.
 Always consult your child's doctor for a diagnosis.

-Your child's doctor may diagnose a urinary tract infection based on physical examination and a description of symptoms.
-Other studies may include a urinalysis (a laboratory examination of urine for various cells and chemicals, such as red blood cells, white blood cells, infection, or excessive protein) and culture that will detect the presence of an infection.
+Your child's health care provider may diagnose a urinary tract infection based on physical exam and a description of symptoms.
+Other tests may include a urinalysis (a lab test of urine for various cells and chemicals, such as red blood cells, white blood cells, infection, or excessive protein) and culture that will detect the presence of an infection.